connectwithlynsie/level-up-summer-email-demo/README.md

 # 🌞 Level Up Summer Sale - HTML Email

-Clean, responsive HTML email built with custom code – no frameworks, no fluff.
-Just HTML + CSS.
+A custom-built HTML email crafted for visual punch and clean performance.
+Hand-coded by me, Lynsie Samani — no builders, no frameworks, just well-structured HTML + CSS.

-Designed, built, and tested by me (Lynsie Samani) to showcase layout, spacing, structure, and responsive formatting.
+This layout was made to show how I approach hierarchy, spacing, and mobile responsiveness in email.
+Great for campaigns that need clarity and conversion.

 ---